On Fenchel-Nielsen Coordinates of Surface Group Representations into SU(3,1): Introduction

 \begin{theorem} Let $\Sigma_g$ be a closed surface of genus $g$ with a simple curve system $\mathcal C= \{\gamma_j\}$, $j=1,2,\ldots, 3g-3$.
 Let $\rho: \pi_1(\Sigma_g) \to {\rm SU}(3,1)$ be a tame representation of the surface group $\pi_1(\Sigma_g)$ into ${\rm SU}(3,1)$.
-Then we need $30g-30$ real parameters to specify $\rho$ in the deformation space $Hom(\pi_1(\Sigma_g), {\rm SU}(3,1))//{\rm SU}(3,1)$.
+Then we need $30g-30$ real parameters to specify $\rho$ in the deformation space ${\rm Hom}(\pi_1(\Sigma_g), {\rm SU}(3,1))/{\rm SU}(3,1)$.

-Specifically, these coordinates are $4g-4$ complex traces, $4g-4$ of the $\sigma$-invariants, $2g-2$ points on the $5$ (real) dimensional cross ratio variety, $2g-2$ of the $\alpha$ invariants, $2g-2$ of the $\beta$-invariants and $3g-3$ twist-bend parameters subject to $3g-3$ constraints corresponding to the compatibility conditions. \end{theorem} The idea to prove the above theorem is similar to the construction of Fenchel-Nielsen coordinates of the classical Teichm\"uller space.
+Specifically, these coordinates are $4g-4$ complex traces, $4g-4$ $\sigma$-invariants, $2g-2$ points on the $5$ (real) dimensional cross-ratio variety, $2g-2$ of the $\alpha$ invariants, $2g-2$ of the $\beta$-invariants and, $3g-3$ twist-bend parameters subject to $3g-3$ constraints corresponding to the compatibility conditions. \end{theorem} The idea to prove the above theorem is similar to the construction of Fenchel-Nielsen coordinates of the classical Teichm\"uller space.
 The proof follows from \thmref{mainth} combining it with \propref{tb1} and \propref{tw2} that determine $(0, 4)$ and $(1,1)$ groups respectively.

 This paper is organized as follows.
-In \secref{prel} we recall the notion of complex hyperbolic space and summarize preliminary results about loxodromic isometries that would be needed later on.
-In \secref{crai}, we study the Koranyi-Riemann cross ratios of a quadruple of distinct points on the ideal boundary of $\ch^3$.
-In \secref{redu} we derive a sufficient condition for the subgroup $\langle A, B \rangle$ to be reducible in terms of the numerical invariants.
+In \secref{prel}, we recall the notion of the complex hyperbolic space and summarize preliminary results about loxodromic isometries that would be needed later on.
+In \secref{crai}, we study the Kor\'anyi-Reimann cross-ratios of a quadruple of distinct points on the ideal boundary of $\ch^3$.
+In \secref{redu}, we derive a sufficient condition for the subgroup $\langle A, B \rangle$ to be reducible in terms of the numerical invariants.
 We determine the non-singular subgroups $\langle A, B \rangle$ in \secref{mnth}.
 We prove \thmref{mainth} in this section.
-In \secref{twb}, we introduce the twist-bend parameters and show that the $(0, 4)$ group or the $(1,1)$ groups are determined uniquely up to conjugation by several invariants introduced in \thmref{mainth} along with the twist-bend parameters.
+In \secref{twb}, we introduce the twist-bend parameters and show that a $(0, 4)$ group or, an $(1,1)$ group, is determined uniquely, up to conjugation, by several invariants introduced in \thmref{mainth} along with the twist-bend parameters.
 In particular, we prove \propref{tb1} and \propref{tw2} in this section.
 We prove \thmref{mth2} in \secref{mnth2}.